Meadowdale Beach Park and Estuary Restoration Project

 - Beach grading

-- Installing benches, picnic tables, portable restroom enclosure
+- Installing benches, picnic tables, and portable restroom enclosure

 - Upgrading picnic shelter